awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gdk-cli-configuration-file.md

 When you define a GDK CLI configuration file for a component, you specify the following information in JSON format\.

 `gdk_version`
 The minimum version of the GDK CLI that is compatible with this component\.
-Choose from the following options\.

 `component`
 The configuration for this component\.